-Senders should consider that multiplexed RTP streams are treated as a single QoS flow and set the PSI field accordingly, i.e., the PSI field for one bitstream will affect the PDU sets in other multiplexed streams as well.
+RTP senders should consider that multiplexed RTP streams are treated as a single RTP session and set the PSI field accordingly, i.e., the PSI field for one bitstream that depends on other RTP stream(s) in the same RTP session may need to be set taking the PSI field for PDU sets in other multiplexed RTP streams into account.
 In some cases, dependencies may exist across bitstreams even when they are not multiplexed, particularly for XR services.